We Almost Forgot About the Moon Trees

 Williams discovered that the head of the U.S. Forest Service had pitched Roosa, a former smoke jumper who fought forest fires, on the idea.
 The astronaut took about 500 seeds stuffed in sealed bags inside a metal canister, packed in the small canvas bag that every Apollo astronaut was allowed to fill with whatever they wanted.
 When the astronauts came back, the sealed bags went through a vacuum chamber—part of the standard decontamination protocol at the time—and accidentally burst, scattering the seeds.
 Stan Krugman, a geneticist at the forest service, sorted them by hand, then passed them on to a scientist who used some to experiment with germination at NASA’s Johnson Space Center, in Houston.
 The rest were sent to forestry-science facilities, which doled them out to communities across the country, grateful for a free piece of the Apollo era to spice up their municipal grounds.

 The trees, planted mostly in 1976, took root just fine on Earth.
 Some of the moon seeds were planted next to seeds that had never traveled to space, to see whether they’d develop any differently.
 The most surprising result, Williams told me, occurred when the two seeds grew into two completely different species—a result of a gardening mixup, of course, not the weird effects of microgravity.
 NASA didn’t undertake any serious study of the moon trees.
-The effort was more a PR stunt, Williams said, than a science experiment.
+The effort was more a PR move, Williams said, than a science experiment.

 After Williams wrote back to Goble, he posted an appeal online, asking anyone who came across a moon tree to contact him at NASA.
 Their story had been forgotten once, and if he didn’t keep track of these trees, who would?

 And then people started reaching out, telling Williams that they’d spotted a tree paired with an intriguing plaque on their hike around town, sharing pictures.
 Over the years, Williams has waited for the moon trees to reveal themselves in this way, through an emailed proof of life.
 “It really can go for quite a while with getting nothing,” he said.
 “And then I’ll get a bunch.”
 As of today, Williams has located about 100 trees.
 Of those, 30 have died or been cut down.
-The sycamore that Goble discovered is still there; a storm twisted its top off recently, but the tree has managed to recover, she told me.
+The sycamore that Goble discovered is still there; a storm twisted its top off some years back, but the tree has managed to recover, she told me.

 Williams thinks that more undiscovered moon trees are out there.
 He just heard from a student at Delta State University, in Mississippi, who said they’ve heard rumors about a moon tree somewhere on campus and will try to find it, promising Williams that they’ll report back.
 Williams has visited quite a few over the years, and even hosted Goble and some of her students in Maryland to show them the sycamore growing near the Goddard center.
 What’s it like, I asked, seeing a moon tree?
 Isn’t it kind of anticlimactic, because it doesn’t look any different?
 Not to them.
 “I’m just in awe that this seed, the seed it grew from, went to space,” Goble said.
 “It went to orbit the moon.”